Kinshasa: Hydrography

-Kinshasa's hydrographic landscape is defined by an intricate and predominantly dendritic network of rivers and valleys that converge toward the Pool Malebo on the Congo River.
+Kinshasa's hydrographic landscape is defined by an intricate and predominantly dendritic network of rivers and valleys that converge toward Pool Malebo.
 This fluvial system, which predominantly flows from the southern and southwestern highlands toward the north and northeast, is shaped by the region's topographical gradient and its underlying lithological structure.
 The city's current hydrological dynamics are the cumulative result of long-term tectonic shifts, sedimentary processes, and climatic variability that have defined the development of river systems over geological time scales.